-Greece Bans Movement of Goats and Sheep Due to ‘Goat Plague’
+Greece Bans Movement of Sheep and Goats to Contain “Goat Plague”

 Read full article

-ATHENS, July 29 (Reuters) – Greece has banned moving sheep and goats from their farms to try to contain a viral infection known as “goat plague” after new cases were detected over the weekend, the agriculture ministry said on Monday.
+ATHENS, July 29 (Reuters) – Greece has implemented a ban on moving sheep and goats from their farms in an effort to contain a viral infection known as “goat plague” after new cases were detected over the weekend.
+The agriculture ministry announced the decision on Monday, highlighting the urgency of the situation.

 Stay in touch